When Is the Next Negative Low Tide?

 ☀️ Summer:

-Since they vary every month—and shift a little each day—it’s not as simple as picking a date on the calendar.
-If you want to target a negative low tide, your best bet is to:
+Negative low tides shift a little every day—it’s not as simple as circling a date on the calendar.
+If you want to target one of these shelling sweet spots, here’s how:

-✅ Contact us and we’re happy to check the next one that lines up with our tour schedule and boat availability
+✅ Or—just contact us and we’ll help you find the next one that lines up with both nature and our tour schedule.

 Should You Plan Around a Negative Low Tide?

-Negative low tides are fun and exciting, but they’re not the only time to find amazing shells.
-The islands we visit on our tours are naturally loaded with treasures year-round.
-We don’t need extreme tides to have incredible finds!
+Negative low tides are exciting, but they’re not the only time to find amazing shells.
+The islands we visit are naturally loaded with treasures year-round—we don’t need extreme tides to score big.

 But if you’re someone who’s been dreaming of walking out further on the sandbar or seeing that hidden stretch of sea bottom, planning around one of these rare windows can be a special experience—just know you’ll have to work with nature’s clock and a bit of luck.

-Want us to keep an eye out for the next good one?
-Shoot us a message and we’ll let you know when the next low-tide window aligns with available tour spots.
+Want me to keep an eye out for the next good one?
+Contact me, and I’ll let you know when a promising low tide aligns with tour availability.

-Pro Tip: Any time you see a Keewaydin Tour offered on my schedule, you can assume the tide will be at least -0.1' or lower—because I only offer Keewaydin tours when the tide is right!
+Any time you see a Keewaydin Tour offered on my schedule, you can assume the tide will be at least -0.1ft or lower—because I only offer Keewaydin tours when the tide is right!